App Store Custom Product Pages: The 2026 CPP Playbook

 Custom Product Pages (CPPs) are alternate versions of your App Store product page — each with its own URL, screenshots, App Preview videos, and promotional text — that Apple lets you create to match different audience intents.
 The default product page is a single, generic first impression.
 CPPs let you show a fitness-motivated user a page foregrounding training-tracking screenshots, while showing a nutrition-focused user a page foregrounding meal-logging screenshots — both pointing to the same underlying app.

 Apple first launched CPPs in December 2021 with a cap of 35 pages.
 In October 2025, Apple doubled that cap to 70 — a signal that the feature had moved from experiment to strategic infrastructure.
-The Apple developer documentation on Custom Product Pages now explicitly lists all 70 slots as available, with no indication that the limit will shrink.
-Apple doubled the ceiling because the data from the first four years showed CPPs consistently lifting conversion without degrading user quality — the opposite outcome to the "personalised ads drive lower-quality users" concern some growth teams had voiced.
+The Apple developer documentation on Custom Product Pages now explicitly lists all 70 slots as available for iPhone and iPad apps, with no indication that the ceiling will shrink.
+Apple's rationale for doubling is visible in the performance data they published alongside the announcement: CPPs produce a 2.5 percentage-point average increase in conversion rate — which, at a baseline store-page CVR of approximately 1.6%, represents a 156% improvement.
+That figure is Apple's own data, not a vendor benchmark.

 Despite this, only 31% of apps use CPPs at all.
 That gap is not explained by technical difficulty — CPP setup is entirely self-serve inside App Store Connect and requires no additional developer work beyond submitting new screenshots or video assets.
 It is explained by inertia: teams optimise the default page once and move on.
-Across our portfolio of 300+ apps, the apps that run active CPP programmes consistently outperform their category peers on store conversion — and the doubling of the limit has made the competitive moat even wider for early adopters.
+Across our 300+ apps managed since 2013, the apps that run active CPP programmes consistently outperform their category peers on store conversion — and the doubling of the limit has made the competitive moat even wider for early adopters.

 Understanding why CPPs exist helps you use them correctly.
 Apple's underlying goal is to increase the match between what a user is searching for and what they see when they arrive on a product page.
 Higher match means higher conversion, which means Apple earns more from paid placements (since advertisers pay more for placements that actually convert).
 Your goal and Apple's goal are aligned: a more relevant page for every user is better for everyone in the system.
+CPPs can also be featured in editorially curated stories and collections on the Today, Games, and Apps tabs — a zero-cost discovery surface most teams overlook entirely.
 See our ASO services overview for how CPPs fit into a full App Store optimisation programme.

 How Do You Structure 70 Custom Product Pages Without Cannibalisation?